•

 Next cut four of the charm squares in half into 2.5 x 5 inch pieces.
 You will only need to choose five of these pieces for the front side of the mug rug.

-Sew two of these pieces of fabric, wrong sides together, along the longer 5 inch side using a 1/4 inch seam allowance.
+Sew two of these pieces of fabric, right sides together, along the longer 5 inch side using a 1/4 inch seam allowance.
 Continue to do this until all pieces of fabric are joined together.

 With the wrong side up, press each seam open.